-I am often asked about what to wear for an engagement / love / anniversary shoot, so I wanted to take a deeper dive here.
+I am often asked about what to wear on your engagement shoot, so I wanted to take a deep dive here.
 Without further ado, my specific tips in this post as to what photographs well + some points to bear in mind.

 If you make it all the way to the end you’ll find my Amazon affiliate links with specific items I’ve hand-chosen for your engagement or other love shoot!

-Style vs comfort?
+Style vs comfort on your engagement shoot?
 Maybe a bit of both?

 As with most fashion choices there’s always a trade-off.
 You want to look amazing but you don’t want to be tugging at your clothes because they’re won’t stop bunching or digging in to you.